Michael Prout: Early life and education

 Prout graduated with honours from St Marys Senior High School and in 2009 he graduated from University of Massachusetts Amherst.

+Athletic career

-In 2002 he got into first place in all swimming competitions at National Disability Championships which was held at Federal Way, Washington.
-Next year he got into the first place for 100, 200, and 400 metre freestyle swim which was held at Canadian Open Swim, Edmonton, Alberta, Canada.
-In 2004 Prout participated in Paralympic Games in Athens, Greece where he won two medals, one of which was gold.
+In 2002 Prout won first place in all swimming competitions at National Disability Championships, held at Federal Way, Washington.
+The next year he won first place for the 100, 200, and 400 metre freestyle swims at Canadian Open Swim, Edmonton, Alberta, Canada.
+In 2004 Prout participated in the Paralympic Games in Athens, Greece where he won two medals, one of which was gold.
 In 2005 he won a gold medal for 400m freestyle, which was held at U.S. Paralympics Open Swimming Championships in Minneapolis, Minnesota.

 In 2006 he got fourth place three times in a row at the 2006 IPC Swimming World Championships, but next year, won eight medals at Parapan American Games.
 In 2007 Prout won four gold for 100 m backstroke, the same for freestyle, 200 m individual medley and 400 metre freestyle.
 The same year he also won three silver medals for 50 metre freestyle, 100 m butterfly, and 400 metre freestyle relay.
 The same year he won a bronze medal for 400 m medley relay at Parapan American Games, at Rio de Janeiro, Brazil.
 In 2008 he led an American record for 200 metre freestyle at Can-Am Championships which was held at Victoria, British Columbia.
-Three years later he won another gold medal for 100 metre backstroke, a silver one, for 400 metre and bronze for 200 metre individual medley.
+Three years later he won another gold medal for 100 metre backstroke, a silver for 400 metre, and bronze for 200 metre individual medley.

 He worked for Colorado Springs Olympic Training Center where in 2012 he met with former US President Barack Obama.
-He now coaches the Simmons University Swim and Dive team and is loved by all.
+He now coaches the Simmons University Swim and Dive team.